-Masahiro Fukuhara: Graduate School of Business Sciences, University of Tsukuba, and Barclays Global Investors (E-mail: masahiro.fukuhara@barclaysglobal. com)
+†Graduate School of Business Sciences, University of Tsukuba, and Barclays Global Investors (e-mail: masahiro.fukuhara@barclaysglobal.com)

-Yasufumi Saruwatari: Institute of Policy and Planning Sciences, University of Tsukuba (E-mail: saru@gssm.otsuka.tsukuba.ac.jp)
+‡Institute of Policy and Planning Sciences, University of Tsukuba (e-mail: saru@gssm.otsuka.tsukuba.ac.jp)

-Views expressed in the paper are those of the authors and do not necessarily reflect those of the Bank of Japan, the Institute for Monetary and Economic Studies, or Barclays
+Views expressed in the paper are those of the authors and do not necessarily reflect those of the Bank of Japan, the Institute for Monetary and Economic Studies, and Barclays Global Investors.

-Global Investors.
-An earlier version of this paper was presented at the Financial Engineering Workshop on Financial Risk Measurement and Market Microstructure held at the Bank of Japan on December 18-19, 2001 in Tokyo.
+The earlier version of this paper was presented at the Financial Engineering Workshop on Financial Risk Measurement and Market Microstructure held at the Bank of Japan on December 18-19, 2001 in Tokyo.
 The authors are grateful to the participants for their comments.
-We would also like to thank Akira Ieda, Naoki Makimoto, Richard Meese, Nobuyuki Oda, David Piazza, Michael Rockinger, Tokiko Shimizu, Toshiaki Watanabe, and Toshinao Yoshiba for useful comments.
+We would also like to thank Akira Ieda, Naoki Makimoto, Rechard Meese, Nobuyuki Oda, David Piazza, Michael Rockinger, Tokiko Shimizu, Toshiaki Watanabe, and Toshinao Yoshiba for useful comments.
 Any errors are ours alone.